nehloo/StudentGrader/README.md

 You may add Student Grader to your Learning Management System (LMS) of your choice.
 Follow the instructions provided by your LMS.

+Add StudentGrader to Canvas and other LMS: https://www.eduappcenter.com/apps/1202

 ## Student Grader as Google Spreadsheet

 ### Step 1: